 6. Limited or Umbrella?

-Almost all IT contractors work via a limited or umbrella company; it is very unusual for a contractor to work as a ‘sole trader’, as your agent (or client) will be liable for certain employment rights if you do not work via a company structure.
+It is very unusual for a contractor to work as a ‘sole trader’, as your agent (or client) will be liable for certain employment rights if you do not work via a company structure.

-The umbrella company route is the simplest route to contracting – you simply become an employee of the umbrella company, and they will take care of all your admin, and pay you your net salary each week/month.
-However, you will receive none of the tax benefits associated with limited companies.
+The umbrella company route is the simplest route to contracting.
+You become an employee of the umbrella company, and they will take care of all your admin, and pay you your net salary each week/month.

 - Which structure is best?
 Limited vs. Umbrella